For professional services firms

 Pressure-test assumptions with managing partner

-If one new offering generates $50K in its first year, the Workshop pays for itself three times over.
+If one offering generates $50K in its first year, the Workshop pays for itself three times over.

 $15,000